 “Life is a journey with a purpose.
 The message I bring is visually African.
 The themes I paint are universally human.
 Dealing with the materials that guide me, I talk with you the observer.
 We share the energy within is provoked by art,” Sanaa Gateja 1998.

 In London, Saana developed a way of expressing himself creatively combining music, jewelry and visual art.
-He later found it necessary to move back to rural Kasese where he taught jewellery-making to local producers, using non-traditional and cheaper materials, while selling his designs on the European high-end market.
+He later found it necessary to move back to rural Kasese where he teaches jewellery-making to local producers, using non-traditional and cheaper materials, while selling his designs on the European high-end market.

 At Framer Framed, Saana Gatejawas a participating artist in the group exhibition Simuda Nyuma – Forward Ever Backward Never in 2015, curated by Robinah Nansubuga and Andrea Stultiens.
 He is now based in Lubowa Kampala, Uganda.